 A development executive with more than 35 years of experience, Jay launched The Angeletti Group, LLC (TAG) in 2006 – a consulting firm designed to partner with clients engaged in independent and higher education, healthcare and academic medicine, and community building initiatives.
 Before doing so, Jay served Choate Rosemary Hall, Yale University School of Medicine, the University of Pennsylvania Health System, Drew University, and New York-Presbyterian Hospital.

 Jay’s extensive client list includes many of the nation’s leading independent schools, universities, medical institutions, and nonprofits.
 He is a sought-after speaker and writer, and presents often for national nonprofit professional organizations, including Council for Advancement and Support of Education (CASE), National Association of Independent Schools (NAIS), Association for Healthcare Philanthropy (AHP), Association for Fundraising Professionals (AFP), and BoardSource.
-Jay serves on the Board of Directors of the LIM Fashion Education Foundation.
+Jay is Vice Chair of the Board of Directors of the LIM Fashion Education Foundation.

 Immediately before launching TAG, Jay oversaw the highly successful $1 billion campaign for New York-Presbyterian – the first institution-wide effort since the merger of Columbia Presbyterian and New York Hospitals.
 During the campaign, annual philanthropic revenue increased from approximately $75 million to more than $200 million.